Sound landscape design is composed of many different elements, as this article from Colorado State shows:

 Also, mixing plants that need different watering levels is another thing.
 A desert environment doesn’t need as much water as a tropical flower/plant bed.
 Roses look lovely, but if you plant them too close together, you can end up with an out of control thicket.
 Landscape design is also about the right type of plants to put in the ground.

 A good landscape design company will know to avoid invasive plants like Bermuda grass.

 As you see, it’s not just about digging a hole, and putting a plant or some seeds in the ground.
 You have to do a bit of homework, or contact a landscape design professional.

-Green ServPro is a Chandler landscape design company.
+Green ServPro Home and Garden is a Prescott landscape design company.